-Swimming comes with a lot of perks from a health perspective so it’s a great activity for your Boston Terrier.
-We’ll list out the benefits below and expand on each to elaborate the reasoning for you.
+Swimming comes with a lot of perks from a health perspective, so it’s a great activity for your Boston Terrier.
+We’ll list out the benefits below and expand on each to elaborate on the reasoning for you.
 The benefits of swimming include the following:

 - It’s great for overweight Terriers